silentfuzzle/Cue-Masher/README.md

 ### High Priority

 * Needs a new text file format such as XML so that commas in sound file paths don't cause problems.
-* Needs to handle missing sound files nicer.
-* Needs to handle project files with invalid formats.
 * Needs an executable to run outside an IDE.
 * A bug that causes a sound effect to loop indefinitely when one or more keys are pressed quickly at the same time needs to be fixed.
+* Needs to handle failed save operations.

 ### Low Priority